mjknj18/Financial-Data_Election-Result-Analyses/README.md

 ### Tasks

-1. Import Financial Profit & Loss Data.
+1. Import financial profit & loss data.
-2. Sort Imported Data by Month.
+2. Sort imported data by month.
-3. Create List of Individual Monthly Profit and Loss Changes.
+3. Create list of individual monthly profit and loss changes.
-4. Calculate Net Total Amount of Profits and Losses.
+4. Calculate net total amount of profits and losses.
-5. Calculate Month-to-Month Change Deltas in Profits and Losses.
+5. Calculate month-to-month change deltas in profits and losses.
-6. Calculate Average Monthly Change in Profits and Losses.
+6. Calculate average monthly change in profits and losses.
-7. Calculate Greatest Monthly Increase in Profits and Greatest Monthly Decrease in Losses.
+7. Calculate greatest monthly increase in profits and greatest monthly decrease in losses.
-8. Output Results to Terminal Window and Text File.
+8. Output results to terminal window and text file.

 ### Results